brsynth/dAMN/README.md

 This project uses **Python ≥ 3.8**, TensorFlow 2.x, and COBRApy.

 ### Create the Conda environment (recommended)
-To create the required environment from the `environment.yml` file:
+To recreate the required environment from the `environment.yml` file:

 ```bash
 conda env create -n amn2_env -f environment.yml